joesb/helios360/content/handbook/what/important-skills.md

 So, we've established that [communication is the key skill for a delivery principal](/handbook/what/communication-is-key).
 Beyond that, though, what other traits or abilities are important to lead customer delivery?

-Here's a list, and we'll look at each in turn below.
+Here's a list of seven CDO super-powers, and we'll look at each below.

 - Build relationships
   - build trust